gatsbyjs/gatsby/docs/docs/behind-the-scenes-terminology.md

 }
 ```

-Query starts off as empty, but is set during the extractQueries phase by [query-watcher/handleQuery](TODO), once the query has compiled by relay (see [Query behind the scenes](TODO))
+Query starts off as empty, but is set during the extractQueries phase by [query-watcher/handleQuery](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/query-watcher.js#L68), once the query has compiled by relay (see [Query Extraction](/docs/query-extraction/)).

 ### componentChunkName

-The page.component, but passed (as above), kebab hashed.
+The [page.component](#component) (path on disk), but passed (as above), kebab hashed.
 E.g, the componentChunkName for component

 `/src/templates/template-blog-post.js`